Crabman-DF-Mods/dwarven-wilds/README.md

 This mod for [Dwarf Fortress][Dwarf_Fortress] adds the unique creatures, civilizations, and materials seen and/or mentioned in [Outer Wilds][Source] and its DLC, Echoes of the Eye.

-__Be warned__, Outer Wilds is a game whose fun comes from discovery and gaining knowledge through exploration of the world, and __over half of this mod's contents would count as spoilers for both the main game and DLC__, and this would likely impact the enjoyability of the game.
+__Be warned__, Outer Wilds is a game whose fun comes from discovery and gaining knowledge through exploration of the world, and __over half of this mod's contents/modules would count as spoilers for either the main game or DLC__, and this would likely impact the enjoyability of the game.

-__Therefore I highly recommend that you first play Outer Wilds (and its DLC, Echoes of the Eye) before using the full version of this mod.__ Strictly speaking you wouldn't need to play all the way to the end to find everything that is in this mod, but unfortunately I can't be specific about what "the safe points" are without that also being a spoiler.
+__Therefore I highly recommend that you first play Outer Wilds (and/or its DLC, Echoes of the Eye) before using the spoilery modules of this mod.__ Strictly speaking you wouldn't need to play all the way to the end to find everything that is in this mod, but unfortunately I can't be specific about what "the safe points" are without that also being a spoiler.

-__The raw files comments have even more spoilers (including story ones!) than you would get just playing with the mod__, so be warned about that before you go digging around this mod's code.
+__The raw files comments have even more spoilers (including story ones!) than you would get just playing with/using this mod__, so be warned about that before you go digging around this mod's code (even the spoiler-free module files have some spoilery comments).

-Technically one of the base game creatures/civs I have listed in the spoiler warning below is not a proper spoiler since you find out about them in the museum before you can even get in your spaceship, but their culture (and by extension their personalities) _is_ a spoiler, which is why they are absent from the spoiler free version of this mod.

 This mod was created with the help of the [Dwarf Fortress RAW language server extension][LS], which is currently in beta, but I still recommend it for anyone wanting to make Dwarf Fortress mods, either for the first time or as a veteran.